dmhood/dmhood.github.io/_posts/2014-08-28-debugging-in-nodejs-part-1-the-basics.md

     something : 'else'
   }

 /*Passes the arguments through util.inspect, which prints to stdout.
-For example, below I use %s:%j to format my first argument as a string, and my second as a JSON'ed object*/ console.log('%s:%j', 'myObject', myObject); //  myObject:{"foo":"bar","something":"else”}
+For example, below I use %s:%j to format my first argument as a string, and my second as a JSON'ed object*/ console.log('%s:%j', 'myObject', myObject); //myObject:{"foo":"bar","something":"else”}

-/*same as console.log, but printed to stderr */ console.error('oh no', myObject); //  oh no { foo: 'bar', something: 'else' }
+/*same as console.log, but printed to stderr */ console.error('oh no', myObject); //oh no { foo: 'bar', something: 'else' }

 /* Calls util.inspect() on the supplied object */
-console.dir(myObject); //  { foo: 'bar', something: 'else’ }
+console.dir(myObject); //{ foo: 'bar', something: 'else’ }

-/*Ends our timer with the given label */ console.timeEnd('myTimerLabel'); //  myTimerLabel: 1ms
+/*Ends our timer with the given label */ console.timeEnd('myTimerLabel'); //myTimerLabel: 1ms

 /*simple assertion tests with label.
-Prints nothing if true, otherwise throws an error and prints a stack trace */ console.assert(myObject.foo === 'bar', 'test if myObject has property foo'); //  {no output}
+Prints nothing if true, otherwise throws an error and prints a stack trace */ console.assert(myObject.foo === 'bar', 'test if myObject has property foo'); //{no output}

 /*Prints a stack trace with the supplied label */ console.trace('stack trace');  //Trace: stack trace ... {stack trace follows}